Sangita Iyer has received the coveted title of National Geographic Explorer after winning a story-telling award.

 After her undergrad degree in B. Sc., Sangita taught in a primary school in Mumbai for a while, followed by a stint as a secondary school teacher in Nairobi, Kenya.
 She eventually moved to Toronto, Canada, where she went back to school and pursued broadcast journalism, aspiring to educate the masses about nature and wildlife.

 Sangita began her journalism career as a news desk assistant at CTV Toronto, then as a video journalist and host at Rogers’ OMNI Television in Toronto.
-She moved to in 2004, where she reported and anchored the primetime news on Bermuda’s ABC/ CBS affiliate, ZBM News.
+She moved to Bermuda in 2004, where she reported and anchored the primetime news on the island’s ABC/ CBS affiliate, ZBM News.